-Once users submit planned projects for future years and prepared current year PFPs, the Five-Year Plan submission process is straight forward.
+Once users submit planned projects for future years and prepared current year PFPs, the Five-Year Plan submission process is straightforward.
 Please bear in mind that current year PFPs comprise the first year of the Scheduled Maintenance Five-Year Plan, with a four-year planning horizon ending.
 Thus, when districts submit their Five-Year Plans, they are also submitting their current year PFPs simultaneously.
 Users do not have to perform any additional actions to submit current year PFPs.
+Please ensure your current year PFPs match what is in your Physical Plant and Instructional Support Certification Forms.
+The Chancellor's Office cannot approve the district's Five-Year Plan if this amount does not match.
 To submit your Five-Year Plans and current year PFPs, please see the steps below.

-Step 1: Navigate to the district's Scheduled Maintenance dashboard to select the button labeled 5-Year Plan in the submission display.
+Step 1: Navigate to the district's Scheduled Maintenance dashboard to select the button labeled Select Report in the submission display.
+From There, Choose the Project List 5 Year Report button to view the Five-Year Plan.

 Review the information in the Five-Year Plan.
-If the information is correct, including the current year PFPs, select the button labeled Submit in the pop-up confirmation message.
-However, in most cases, districts will need to adjust current year PFPs to match their state physical plant allocation.
+If the information is correct, including the current year PFPs, go to the Scheduled Maintenance Status dashboard on the top-right hand side of the page and select the button labeled Submit.
+The Submit button is only available for districts with a Scheduled Maintenance Status of In Progress.
+Districts will need to adjust current year PFPs to match their state Physical Plant allocation.
+The Chancellor's Office cannot approve a Five-Year Plan where the total state allocation does not match with the district's Physical Plant and Instructional Support certification.
 The Five-Year Plan will be automatically sent to the Chancellor's Office for review and consideration for approval.